ddmitov/perl-executing-browser/doc/SETTINGS.md

 ## Interactive Perl Scripts

 Each PEB interactive Perl script must have its own event loop waiting constantly for new data on STDIN for a bidirectional connection with PEB.
-Many interactive scripts can be started simultaneously in one browser window.
-One script may be started in many instances, provided that it has a JavaScript settings object with an unique name.
+Many interactive scripts can be started simultaneously in one PEB instance.
+One script may be started in many instances, provided that each of them has a uniquely named JavaScript settings object.

 Please note that interactive Perl scripts are not supported by the Windows builds of PEB.

-PEB interactive Perl script should also have the following features:
+A PEB interactive Perl script should have the following features:

 * **No buffering**
   PEB interactive scripts should have ``$|=1;`` among their first lines to disable the built-in buffering of the Perl interpreter, which prevents any output before the script has ended.